 Your surgeon will want all food-related issues identified and addressed before approving you for bariatric surgery.

-To identify eating-related issues, you may be asked to keep a food diary.
+You may be asked to keep a food diary to identify eating-related issues.

-Your food diary will help your bariatric surgeon determine what changes need to be implemented prior to surgery.
+Your food diary will help your bariatric surgeon determine what changes must be implemented before surgery.

 You will be asked to log your meals and all associated details.

-These include the amounts of food you eat, your mood while eating, and other details, like the time, how often you chew, and what meals you consume.
+These include the amount of food you eat, your mood while eating, and other details, like the time, how often you chew, and what meals you consume.

 The best-case scenario would have you adopting the following habits for long-term weight loss success.

-It’s difficult to eat healthy when you decide to eat every meal on a whim.
+Eating healthy is difficult when you decide to eat every meal on a whim.

-Opening the fridge and taking out the first thing you’re hungry for is the best way to choose the worst foods available.
+Opening the fridge and taking out the first thing you’re hungry for is the best way to choose the worst foods.

-Your new way of eating will be easier to maintain when you plan what to eat ahead of time.
+Your new way of eating will be easier to maintain when you plan what to eat.

-Some bariatric patients pick a day like Sunday, whereby they prepare all the meals they may need for the week.
+Some bariatric patients pick a day like Sunday, where they prepare all the meals they may need for the week.

-Storing the meals in handy Tupperware or other containers make for easy-to-reach access.
+Storing the meals in handy Tupperware or other containers makes for easy-to-reach access.

 Then, next time you’re hungry, you don’t have to think about what to eat.

-That’s because you have a number of small, ready-to-eat meals that make it easy to stay on track with your healthier eating strategy.
+That’s because you have several small, ready-to-eat meals that make it easy to stay on track with your healthier eating strategy.

-Find a few go-to recipes you can turn to so that the next time you go grocery shopping you can stock up and plan your meals ahead of time.
+Find a few go-to recipes you can turn to so that the next time you go grocery shopping, you can stock up and plan your meals.

 At some point, the day of your bariatric surgery will come and go.
 From that point forward, you will be expected to eat more healthily.

-Only by eating at your best can you expect for your weight loss efforts to take hold.
+Only by eating at your best can you expect your weight loss efforts to take hold.

-Following your procedure, your surgeon will meet with you several times to ensure you are adhering to the guidelines as suggested.
+Following your procedure, your surgeon will meet with you several times to ensure you adhere to the suggested guidelines.

-During this time, you can eat anything blended and smooth like baby foods, cottage cheese, fruitless yogurt, and hummus.
+You can eat anything blended and smooth, like baby foods, cottage cheese, fruitless yogurt, and hummus during this time.

-You can also eat soft and mushy foods like ground up meat (veal, turkey, chicken, and pork).
-White, flaky fish that is baked, broiled, or grilled, and scrambled eggs and egg whites are also acceptable.
+You can also eat soft and mushy foods like ground-up meat (veal, turkey, chicken, and pork).
+White, flaky fish baked, broiled, or grilled, scrambled eggs, and egg whites are also acceptable.

 Your surgeon will tell you to avoid solid foods of all kinds during this time.